VeryGoodOpenSource/very_good_cli/README.md

 ### `$ very_good create`

 Create a new very good flutter application in seconds.
+See [Very Good Core][very_good_core_link] for more information.

 ![Very Good CLI][very_good_cli]